PsCushman/crypto-clustering-challenge/README.md

 Answer the following question:
 What is the impact of using fewer features to cluster the data using K-Means? **The PCA Data Looks better.
 It is more clustered together and the outliers are more easily decernable.**

-## Resources

-Since determining PCA values was not covered in class.
-I did ask ChatGPT for some help there.